Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Click on I don’t have this person’s sign-in information.

 - Now click on Add a user without a Microsoft account.

 - Enter the desired name for a new account and click on Next.

 After creating a new account, you need to sign out from your current account and switch to a new one.
 If the problem doesn’t appear, it means that your old account is corrupted.

-Solution 6 – Turn off the Compatibility mode
+6. Turn off the Compatibility mode

-- Go to Compatibility tab and make sure that Run this program in compatibility mode for.
+- Go to the Compatibility tab and uncheck Run this program in compatibility mode for.

+To fix the problem, you need to disable Compatibility Mode by following the above steps.
 After doing that, try to run the application again and the error message shouldn’t appear.

-Solution 7 – Reinstall the problematic application
+7. Reinstall the problematic application

-If you encounter any other troubles along the way you can write us below in the comments section of the page and we will help you further with this issue.
+If you encounter any other troubles along the way, you can write us below in the comments section of the page and we will help you further with this issue.